 Fulbright U.S. Student Program

 Funded by the U.S. Department of State and cooperating Fulbright commissions around the world, the Fulbright U.S. Student Program is the premiere government sponsored program for study, research, and English teaching overseas.
-The on-campus deadline for applications is September 12, 2017.
-Final on-line submission of applications to the Institute for International Education in New York is October 6, 2017.
-Interested students may also contact Jennifer Beers in the Honors Program office.
+The on-campus deadline for applications is in early September.
+Final on-line submission of applications to the Institute for International Education in New York is in early October.
+Interested students should contact Jennifer Beers in the Honors Program office.

 Funds two to three years of study at Oxford University.
 The Rhodes Scholarship seeks individuals with superior academic achievement and proven intellect who will be world leaders.
 Supports practically any Oxford BA, but is more limited for higher degrees.
 Pays tuition and fees, maintenance, and travel allowance.
 This scholarship requires a rigorous interview process.
 This scholarship requires an institutional endorsement, which is done through the Honors Program.
 If interested, contact the Honors Office no later than March 1 of the year in which you wish to apply.
 Applications are due to the Rhodes program in early October.